-- The following materials brought to any recycling centre in Devon are chargable:
+- The following materials brought to any recycling centre in Devon are chargeable:

-Tyres: Commercial and agricultural vehicle tyres will not be accepted.
-No charge for bicycle tyres. £3.60 per tyre Plasterboard: Includes plaster and gypsum related products (facility not available at all sites). *Please see below Plastic window: With or without glass.
-Single pane window only (double charge for multiple pane plastic windows). £3.60 each Plastic door or door frame: With or without glass.
-Single door or door frame only (double charge for double door or door + frame combined). £3.60 each Bath or shower tray (plastic, fibreglass or composite): Single bath or shower tray only. £3.60 each Shower screen: Plastic or glass shower screen/enclosure. £3.60 each Insulation materials: 1 sheet or 1 bag.£3.60 per sheet/bag Roofing felt£3.60 per bag/roll Plastic pipes/guttering/facia etc: Up to 5 lengths/pieces (approximately 2 metres per length or part there of). £3.60 for up to 5 lengths/pieces
+Chargeable waste Price (minimum charge) Soil and rubble: Includes bricks, blocks, slates, tiles, rubble, paving slabs, concrete, gravel, tarmac, stones, soil, sand, hardcore and sanitary ware (ceramic toilets, sinks, pedestals etc). £2.20 per bag/item Tyres: Commercial and agricultural vehicle tyres will not be accepted.
+No charge for bicycle tyres. £3.80 per tyre Clean plasterboard: Includes plaster and gypsum related products (facility not available at all sites). *Please see below Plasterboard (with other materials attached): such as tiles, foil insulation or any other materials (facility not available at all sites). *Please see below Plastic window: With or without glass.
+Single pane window only (double charge for multiple pane plastic windows). £3.80 each Plastic door or door frame: With or without glass.
+Single door or door frame only (double charge for double door or door + frame combined). £3.80 each Bath or shower tray (plastic, fibreglass or composite): Single bath or shower tray only. £3.80 each Shower screen: Plastic or glass shower screen/enclosure. £3.80 each Insulation materials: 1 sheet or 1 bag. £3.80 per sheet/bag Roofing felt £3.80 per bag/roll All DIY plastic: Plastic pipes, guttering, facia, soffit, skirting, cladding, loose plastics etc. £3.80 for up to 5 lengths/pieces Water tanks, panels, roofing sheets, sheets, plastic sanitary ware etc. £3.80 each

 Asbestos: bonded asbestos only (facility not available at all sites).